VishalNadig/hand-gesture-controlled-turtlebot4/docs/homepage.rst

 Homepage
 =====

-All the code used, model and training data can be found here:
+All the code used, the model and the training data can be found here:

 https://github.com/VishalNadig/hand-gesture-controlled-turtlebot4